wtricks/wtchess/README.md

     {from: 'G1', to: 'H3', piece: 'N', color: 'W'}
 ] */
 ```
-This method will return all legal moves for a square or a side.
+This method will return all legal moves for a square of a side.
 If you will pass square position then this will return all captured and valid square moves in seperate array.
 But if don't pass any parameter then it will return all possible moves for one side pieces.

 | FLAGS | Description                |
 | :-------- |:------------------------- |